paketo-buildpacks/rfcs/text/php/0003-php-start.md

 EDIT 03/31/2022: Modify the provision names from the `php-httpd` and `php-nginx` buildpacks to include the `php-` prefix to ensure clarity around the configuration being PHP-specific.

+EDIT 04/05/2022: Add `composer-packages` to the list of dependencies that `php-start` requires.